Cyberbit-7/alohomora/README.md

 # Alohomora
 ### Alohomora is a plugin/extension that unlocks a few useful features while using the kiosk web-view exploit.
 For any issues/tech support questions, use the Google Form at the bottom.

+### Don't use Alohomora for any illegal activities.

 ## Kiosk Web-View Exploit

 ### Step 1a